|Key features – keep checking!|

 finding and identifying one.

-Carefully checking every Common Whitethroat is a start.
+Carefully checking every Common Whitethroat S communis is a start.
 On plumage alone both species can be difficult to separate.
 This is in particular true for first-year birds and females.
 Knowledge of plumage features is thus essential.
-But other characters, like size, structure, vocalizations and behaviour, are important too.
+But other characters, like size, structure, vocalisations and behaviour, are important too.
 In fact, they might well attract attention first.
 Clearly, any small and short-winged Sylvia, hopping around on the ground between low vegetation and giving rattling calls, deserves close examination!

 Because Common Whitethroats and other warblers all too often disappear from view before you even have time to lift your binoculars, focussing on key features makes a huge difference.
 Judging the size and tail pattern of every Sylvia being flushed could eventually pay off.
 Spectacled Warbler is after all noticeably smaller than Common Whitethroat and typically shows a slightly more rounded tail with almost completely white outer tail feather (t6) and prominent white tip of t5.
 In many Common Whitethroats the outer web and tip of t6 and tip of t5 are off-white, while much of the inner web of t6 is greyish.
 When perched, a short primary projection and almost uniform rufous wing-panel can be striking in Spectacled Warbler, as well as some other features mentioned in most field guides.

-The rattling calls of Spectacled Warbler could be mistaken for Eurasian Wren or perhaps other rare passerines.
+The rattling calls of Spectacled Warbler could be mistaken for Eurasian Wren Nannus troglodytes or perhaps other rare passerines.
 Common Whitethroat, however, has no such call.
-Scrutinizing every odd rattle is surely a good habit, especially when heard in unusual habitats like salicornia-vegetated saltmarsh.
+Scrutinising every odd rattle is surely a good habit, especially when heard in unusual habitats like salicornia-vegetated saltmarsh.
 Rattles given by Spectacled Warbler last for c 0.5-1.5 sec with c 29 notes per sec, sometimes delivered at a slightly stuttering pace.
 Eurasian Wren rattles are usually shorter but there is much overlap.

 |Published 6 March 2018|